-"The Earth is not 6,000 or 10,000 years old," Nye said in an interview with The Associated Press, citing scientists' estimates that it is about 4.5 billion years old.
+"The Earth is not 6,000 or 10,000 years old," Nye said in an interview with The Associated Press.
 "It's not.
 And if that conflicts with your beliefs, I strongly feel you should question your beliefs."

 Millions of Americans do hold those beliefs, according to a June Gallup poll that found 46 percent of Americans believe God created humans in their present form about 10,000 years ago.

 Nye, 56, also decried efforts in recent years by lawmakers and school boards in some states to present Bible stories as an alternative to evolution in public schools.
 Tennessee passed a law earlier this year that protects teachers who let students criticize evolution and other scientific theories.
 That echoes a Louisiana law passed in 2008 that allows teachers to introduce supplemental teaching materials in science classes.

 "If we raise a generation of students who don't believe in the process of science, who think everything that we've come to know about nature and the universe can be dismissed by a few sentences translated into English from some ancient text, you're not going to continue to innovate," Nye said in a wide-ranging telephone interview.

 The brief online video was not Nye's first foray into the combustible debate, but "it's the first time it's gotten to be such a big deal."

 "I can see where one gets so caught up in this (debate) that you say something that will galvanize people in a bad way, that will make them hate you forever," he said.
 "But I emphasize that I'm not questioning someone's religion _ much of that is how you were brought up."